Blendify/blender-manual/trunk/blender_docs/manual/interface/controls/nodes/introduction.rst

 -------

 The *Toolbar* is a context-sensitive region, natively containing tools for the Grease Pencil and buttons for adding nodes.
-The Tool Shelf is organized using tabs.
+The Toolbar is organized using tabs.

 Sidebar